 Best for Sleep Tracking: Fitbit Versa 3

-Lasts 2-3 days with all functions, up to 7 days without always-on screen
+Lasts 2-3 days with all functions, up to 7 days without an always-on screen

 Easily access Alexa or Google Assistant